-Technical deep-dive into automatic number plate recognition (ANPR/ALPR) technology, covering OCR models, camera placement, multi-country support, and integration with VMS for parking, tolling, and law enforcement.
+Deep-dive into ANPR/ALPR technology: OCR models, camera placement, multi-country support, and VMS integration for parking and tolling.

 Automatic Number Plate Recognition combines vehicle detection (localizing the plate region within a frame), plate segmentation (isolating the plate from surrounding features), character segmentation (separating individual characters), and OCR (recognizing each character).
 Modern systems use end-to-end deep learning models that perform all stages in a single neural network pass.